gtully/jboss-amq-quickstarts/helloworld-jms/README.md

 --------------------------

 1. Open a command prompt and navigate to the root of the JBoss A-MQ directory.
-2. The following shows the command line to start the server with the full profile:
+2. The following shows the command line to start the server in the foregound with a command shell.

         For Linux:   AMQ_HOME/bin/amq
         For Windows: AMQ_HOME\bin\amq